JThyroff/MVG_Widget/README.md

 # MVG_Widget
-A little widget for displaying train departure and arriving in Munich
+A little widget for displaying train departure and arriving in Munich.